BackupTheBerlios/websiteatschool/was/modules/crew/server/readme.txt

 interpreter located in /usr/bin/php.
 If php is located elsewhere on your machine, you need to adjust the first line in crewserver.php accordingly.

+If you use the crewserver on a non-standard port (like the proposed port 8008 in the example configuration) you may need to adjust your firewall too before the server can be used.

 Source code
 ===========

 The source code of the crewserver program is served by the crewserver program itself if you know where to look.
-If you point your browser at http://yourserver.edu:8008/crewserver/program you receive a .ZIP-file with the code, in compliance with the GNU AGPLv3+Additional Terms (see about.html and license.html).
+If you point your browser at http://yourserver.org:8008/crewserver/program you receive a .ZIP-file with the code, in compliance with the GNU AGPLv3+Additional Terms (see about.html and license.html).
 Note that this works best if you leave all supporting files (about.html, crewserver-example.conf, etc.) exactly where you unpacked them in